koba-e964/calc-rust/README.md

 ## How to run
 This software works only on nightly Rust, because of unstable features.

-To build the interpreter, run
+To run the interpreter, run
 ```
 cargo run
 ```